pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/wificxpoweroffload/ne-wificxpoweroffload-wifi_power_offload_type.md

 ## -description

-The **WIFI_POWER_OFFLOAD_TYPE** enumeration specifies the type for a low power offload protocol offload to a WiFiCx net adapter.
+The **WIFI_POWER_OFFLOAD_TYPE** enumeration specifies the type for a low power offload protocol offload to a WiFiCx network adapter.

 ## -enum-fields